Cloud-Tech-AI/ai-alchemist/README.md

+# Learn AI

-# Kickstart your journey into the world of AI !!!
+Notes that will help you kick-start your journey into the world of AI !!!